Layering Coloured Pencils:

 Try layering coloured pencils yourself

-Allow the sharp pencil tip to rest on the paper and move your wrist bank and forth allowing the pigment to “flow” onto the surface.
-You should not be exerting any pressure at this stage.
+Rest the sharp pencil tip on the paper and gently move your wrist back and forth, allowing the pigment to flow onto the surface without applying pressure.

-What's happening is that as you change the angle of the pencil, it starts meeting the 'mountains' at a different point.
-This causes the pigment to be scraped off and deposited in slightly different areas, so you're now filling in the 'valleys' between the peaks and evening out the application of colour.
+As you change the angle of the pencil, it meets the 'mountains' at a different point, causing the pigment to be scraped off and deposited in slightly different areas.
+This creates a more even layer.

 Layering coloured pencils to create new colours